Yoga pants and a pizza.

 Tonight, however, was no mere celebratory opening of the custom in-ground pool, Jacuzzi, and outdoor kitchen/wet bar—courtesy of Victoria’s divorce settlement from Husband No. 2.
 Tonight was a fancy dinner party celebrating some accomplishment of the grandfather.

 Cocktails at 7:00, the invitation read.

 The only potentially interesting part of the evening was the location.
 It was being held at Victoria’s stepbrother’s home on the Cape Fear River.
-The most exclusive neighborhood in the area.
+In the most exclusive neighborhood in the city.

 Jason was, according to office wife gossip, famously good-looking and equally scary.
-Ashley was curious to see him and his home.
+She was curious to see him and his home.
 Maybe the evening would give her some good design ideas for the store.
-Or maybe it was one of those chrome and white post-modern monstrosities that bachelors who hire interior decorators end up living in.
+Or maybe it was one of those chrome-and-white, post-modern monstrosities that bachelors who hire interior decorators end up living in.